-As previously noted, the next versions of this deliverables' series, i.e., D2.4 (due on M24) and D2.5 (due on M36), will be complemented by the work carried out in the context of T2.4 - "Integration of Al4Gov Platform and Tools" with regards to the integration approach and all relevant implementations and interconnections.
-Thus, updates and revisions as concerns the integration status and approach will follow in the next versions.
+As previously noted, the next version of this deliverables' series, i.e., D2.5 (due on M36), will finalize the complementary work carried out in the context of T2.3 - "Reference Architecture Specification" and T2.4 - "Integration of Al4Gov Platform and Tools" with regards to the integration approach and all relevant implementations and interconnections.
+Thus, the final updates and revisions as concerns the architecture and the integration status will follow in the next and final version.